Bogaerts has 4 hits, Cora returns as Red Sox beat Jays 7-1

 Associated Press

+TORONTO (AP) — With manager Alex Cora back on the bench, the Boston Red Sox broke out of their recent slump.

-TORONTO (AP) — Xander Bogaerts had four hits and the Boston Red Sox celebrated the return of manager Alex Cora by beating the Toronto Blue Jays 7-1 on Wednesday night, snapping a four-game losing streak.
+Xander Bogaerts had four hits and the Red Sox celebrated Cora’s return from COVID-19 by beating the Toronto Blue Jays 7-1 on Wednesday night, snapping a four-game losing streak.

+“His view on the game from the dugout perspective is always on point,” Bogaerts said of having Cora back after six games away.
+“He always kind of seems to make the right decision.”

-Cora rejoined the Red Sox after missing the past six games because of COVID-19.
-Boston went 1-5 under bench coach Will Venable while Cora was away from the team.
+Boston went 1-5 under bench coach Will Venable while Cora was away.

+Cora said being in the dugout was a big change from eating ice cream on the couch while watching Red Sox games on television.

+“I tell you what, the couch is a lot easier than the dugout,” Cora joked.
+“I miss my sundae ice cream and all that stuff.
+But it’s good to be here, it’s good to make decisions.”

 Bogaerts went 4 for 4 with four singles and a walk.
 The AL leader in hits, Bogaerts tops baseball with seven games of three or more hits this season.
 He had three hits in Monday’s 10-inning loss.